project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w1/README.md

 the OTA image is stored in external memory, `LED2` operations will affect OTA operation by corrupting packages and OTA will not work.

-The user actions are summarised below:
+The user actions are summarized below:

 | button | action      | state                        | output                                                                                                                                 |
 | ------ | ----------- | ---------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |